Tips and Tricks in the Laserfiche Workflow Designer

-Laserfiche Workflow is a very efficient tool that helps automate and improve various business processes.
-Laserfiche Workflow 8.3 offers numerous enhancements over the previous version.
-Here are some tips and tricks to help you get the most out of some of those new features.
+Laserfiche Workflow for self-hosted systems is a very efficient tool that helps automate and improve various processes.
+Here are some tips and tricks to help you get the most out of some of those features.

 With more than 60 built-in Laserfiche Workflow activities to choose from, you can use the following tips to quickly find the specific activity you need:

 - To search for an activity, use any part of the name or a keyword related to that activity in the Toolbox search field:

 - You can even view and edit the list of keywords that pertain to each activity.
 Simply right-click on the activity name and select Edit Keywords.

 - To add, remove, rename and reorder categories, right-click on the category name and choose any of the following options: